 India is a land of many attractions.
 As its capital, Delhi is a central hub for different states to display their beauty.
 The India International Trade Fair (read more here) is one such event, and the other is the Surajkund International Crafts Mela.
 It takes place every February at the Surajkund Mela grounds in Faridabad, Haryana, and attracts many visitors.

-It has been organised by the Surajkund Mela authority in collaboration with Haryana Tourism and the Union Ministries of Textiles, Tourism, Culture, and External Affairs for the last 32 years.
+It has been organised by the Surajkund Mela authority in collaboration with Haryana Tourism and the Union Ministries of Textiles, Tourism, Culture, and External Affairs for the last 33 years.
 The aim of this festival is to focus on India’s handicrafts and rural culture that doesn’t often receive deserved credit.
 The grounds are located in the backdrop of the Aravalli hills and offer a rustic feel.
-The theme of the fair this year is Uttar Pradesh and the partner country is Kyrgyzstan.
+The theme of the fair this year is Maharashtra.

 Large crowds visit the Surajkund Mela